-Alan worked as a freelance travel writer in Africa since the late 1990s.
-When he saw the African wildlife he fell in love, but when he began to understand the impact of poverty in local communities, he was moved to act.
-In 2011, he began supporting people in Sri Lanka and Southern Africa through volunteer projects that focused on disadvantaged children and youth.
+Alan worked as a freelance travel writer in Africa from the late 1990s.
+When he saw the African wildlife he fell in love, but when he began to understand the impact of poverty in local communities, he felt compelled to give back.
+In 2011, he began supporting people in Sri Lanka and Southern Africa through establishing volunteer projects that focused on disadvantaged children and youth.
 In 2013, Alan founded Friends 4 Life – the forerunner to RoundTrip Foundation.
 Alan holds a Masters of International Relations and practices wealth redistribution, giving away large portions of his income to those who need it more.
-When his head is not deeply buried in RoundTrip matters, Alan works as the Director of Content at SafariBookings.
+When his head is not deeply buried in RoundTrip matters, Alan works as a freelancer in online content management.

 Justine’s first foray into international development was at Amnesty International.
 She then worked as a freelance writer, including regular stints as a Lonely Planet author.
 Justine then completed a Masters in Human Rights Law, while working at the Australian Conservation Foundation in a variety of roles, including Manager of Human Resources.
 She has also occupied various policy roles including Manager of Workplace Policy and Performance at Monash University.
 Justine’s passion, though, has always been human rights, which has led to her current role as the Head of Education and Engagement, Victorian Equal Opportunity & Human Rights Commission.